 Diana, A-Level student

-Homeschooled since the Russian second grade, fifteen-year old Diana has just finished her AS exams in Mathematics, Further Mathematics and Chemistry.
-Now, Diana has her mind set on applying to some of the top international universities.
+Homeschooled since the Russian second grade, Diana successfully completed her AS examinations in Mathematics, Further Mathematics and Chemistry.
+Now, Diana has her mind set on some of the top international universities.

 It’s a funny story.
 When I was in second grade, my parents wanted to move abroad.
 My family wasn’t sure where I should study and decided to change my form of education to homeschooling.
 Since then I’ve been homeschooled for 7 or 8 years.
 I don’t have a background in studying at an international school, but I changed a number of schools in this time.
 This year has been completely different for me, because I started an international programme.
 I hadn’t done anything similar, so it was a new experience for me.
 I had to get used to a lot of new things; first of all, to studying in a different language, getting new knowledge in the subjects I picked.
 I think it was the right decision; I really enjoy studying here.
 This is my first experience of studying in English.
 I studied at CITO from 2nd up to 9th grade, and graduated with an OG certificate.